Sustainability

 • 60+ public works of art

-More than two dozen offices, programs, and initiatives at MIT work to address sustainability and climate change issues, including the MIT Office of Sustainability, the Environmental Solutions Initiative, the MIT Energy Initiative, the MIT Climate & Sustainability Consortium, and the Abdul Latif Jameel Water and Food Systems Lab.
-MIT community groups also contribute significantly to sustainability work, with no fewer than 20 student- and staff-led groups advocating for and advancing climate change solutions.
-Recurring initiatives of the Graduate Student Council and Undergraduate Association’s committees on sustainability and the staff Working Green Committee include a monthly Choose to Reuse swapfest and hackathons that engage students, industry, and thought partners in finding real-life solutions to sustainability challenges.
+More than two dozen offices, programs, and initiatives at MIT work to address sustainability and climate change issues, including the MIT Office of Sustainability, the Environmental Solutions Initiative, the MIT Energy Initiative, the MIT Climate and Sustainability Consortium, and the Abdul Latif Jameel Water and Food Systems Lab.
+MIT community groups also contribute significantly to sustainability work, with many student- and staff-led groups advocating for and advancing climate change solutions.

 MIT offers a Climate System Science and Engineering degree and an Environment and Sustainability Minor, which give undergraduates an opportunity to delve into interdisciplinary coursework and investigations into real-world challenges facing people, the planet, and the campus itself.

-As a founding member of the Cambridge Compact for a Sustainable Future, MIT works with Cambridge, Harvard University, and more than 15 local businesses and organizations to achieve a more healthy, livable, and sustainable future.
-The Institute also partners with the cities of Cambridge and Boston to develop sustainability solutions for MIT and the world, and is a member of the Boston Green Ribbon Commission.
+As a founding member of the Cambridge Compact for a Sustainable Future, MIT works with Cambridge, Harvard University, and local businesses and organizations to achieve a more healthy, livable, and sustainable future.
+The Institute also partners with the cities of Cambridge and Boston to develop sustainability solutions for MIT and the world and is a member of the Boston Green Ribbon Commission.